AustenDowney1314200/AustenD_BSE_Portfolio/index.md

 [![Second Milestone]

 # First Milestone
 For my first milestone I made a character for my game in Blender.
 Blender is a free software that makes 3d modles and animations.
 I created a swordsman that consisted of multible edited cubes.
-I then put in an exoskeleton
+I then put an exoskeleton in my character to be able to create animations for my character.
+To animate my caracter I needed to create keyframes.
+Keyframes are basicaly specific frames that show your character posing in diffrent positions.
+After I created my character and the animations for my character, I exported it in an fbx file to unity.
+Then it was time to move to my second mile stone.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yAgt9f4GZ9s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>